Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema has 100% description coverage (length_m, width_m, depth_cm), but the description adds 'area, depth, gravel density' as inputs.
-'Gravel density' is not a parameter, and 'area' is derived (length * width).
-This discrepancy misleads the agent about expected parameters.
+The input schema has 100% description coverage (length_m, width_m, depth_cm), but the description incorrectly lists 'area, depth, gravel density' as inputs, creating confusion and failing to add meaningful detail beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.